Silver City Highway

 Silver City Highway is a 683 km highway that links Buronga, New South Wales to the Queensland border via Wentworth, Broken Hill, and Tibooburra, in the arid Far West region of New South Wales; a short branch also connects to Calder Highway on the Victorian border at Curlwaa (signed as Calder Highway).
 The namesake of the highway is derived from the moniker for Broken Hill – the "Silver City" – which the highway travels through.
-The highway is designated route B79 from Broken Hill to Buronga.
+The highway is designated route B79 from Buronga to the Queensland border at Warri Gate since the completion of the highway's sealing in December 2022.

 Route

 The route passes through largely arid terrain, although there are multiple irrigated areas between Buronga and Wentworth in the highway's south.
 There is relatively flat terrain between Wentworth and Broken Hill that forms arid pastures for grazing.
 Around Broken Hill and a little to the north the Barrier Range is encountered, which is more hilly than the rest of the route encountered so far, but not mountainous.
 North of there the country is once again relatively flat, though there are further hills around Milparinka.
 Near Tibooburra the terrain becomes a stony desert; this kind of terrain is known in Australia as gibber.

 Creeks to the north of Broken Hill are generally crossed straight across the riverbed, whether the road has been sealed or not.
 There is signage to help drivers gauge depth of the waters if there does happen to be flows after rains.
 The highway also roughly follows the route Charles Sturt took when he explored the area, during his search to find the fabled inland sea.